AhmadG1/week_10_day_03_CRUD-Mongoose_express/referencing.md

 # Referencing in CRUD Mongoose

+If you are new to MongoDB it is natural to ask how should one structure the schema for One-to-One or One-to-Many relationship.

+NoSQL databases like MongoDB work differently from the Relational Databases like MySQL, PostgreSQL, Oracle, Microsoft SQL, and so on.
+Relationships in the traditional sense don’t really exist in MongoDB like they do in MySQL.
+Lets take a look at how you can work with related data, even though it is not explicitly enforced by MongoDB.
+We’ll have a look at Reference Based Relationships (Normalization) as well as Embedded Documents Relationships (Denormalization).

 ## Single ObjectId reference
 ### Reference other models by id
 Sub docs are difficult when it comes to updating, because all duplicates must be updated.
 But we can reference by ID to get around this.